90 incidents on record · 2026 Headlights Incident reports by Ellie Harris · Melbourne

 In the second half of 2021, the market turned.
 Not dramatically, the bubble did not burst, but the rate of appreciation slowed, supply chain disruptions extended the renovation cycle, and labour shortages pushed contractor schedules out.
 Homes Zillow had bought at peak-aggressiveness pricing began sitting on the books longer than the model assumed.
 The exit prices the model had projected stopped materialising.
 By late summer, Zillow had a multi-thousand-home inventory it could not move at the prices it had paid.

 On 17 October 2021, Zillow paused new home purchases through Offers, citing capacity constraints.
 On 2 November 2021, in its Q3 earnings release, the company announced it was winding down Zillow Offers entirely.
-The Q3 release disclosed an inventory write-down of approximately US$304 million; the total cost of the wind-down, including write-downs across Q3 and the expected Q4 impairment, ran past US$500 million.
-Approximately 25 percent of Zillow's workforce, around 2,000 employees, would be laid off.
-The stock dropped over 10 percent the day of the announcement and continued falling in the days that followed.
+The Q3 release disclosed an inventory write-down of approximately US$304 million; the total cost of the wind-down, including write-downs across Q3 and the expected Q4 impairment, ran to more than US$540 million.
+Approximately 25 percent of Zillow’s workforce, around 2,000 employees, would be laid off.
+The stock fell about 11 percent in late trading on the announcement, then dropped roughly 25 percent the following day, 3 November 2021, and continued falling in the days that followed.

-Co-founder and CEO Rich Barton, in the shareholder letter, framed the decision in terms of risk to the broader business: the algorithm's "inability to accurately forecast the price of homes in the future" combined with "labour and supply shortages" had created exposure too large for Zillow to continue carrying.
-A securities class action followed in the Western District of Washington, alleging that Zillow had misled investors about the model's performance through 2021.
-The case settled in 2023.
+Co-founder and CEO Rich Barton, in the shareholder letter, framed the decision in terms of risk to the broader business: the company had “determined the unpredictability in forecasting home prices far exceeds what we anticipated” and that continuing to scale Zillow Offers “would result in too much earnings and balance-sheet volatility.”
+A securities class action followed in the Western District of Washington, alleging that Zillow had misled investors about the model’s performance through 2021.
+It remains in active litigation, and the courts have allowed it to proceed as a class action.

 The Zillow Offers shutdown is the foundational case study in a particular failure mode: an algorithmic system that performs well in the conditions it was trained on, fails when the conditions change, and fails most expensively precisely when its operator has scaled the system up most aggressively.